 The safari tents – comfortable, canvas-walled, mesh-windowed huts with timber floors – go a long way toward making one feel comfortable though; each one is impressive with two bedrooms and its own bathroom, and a balcony with an expansive view over the plains.
-(Wildman also offers stylish ‘habitats’, or luxury cabins, which come with the added bonus of air-conditioning but we actually prefer the tents; they make you feel closer to the wilderness.)

 If you’re keen to start exploring, you could set out on a complimentary culture walk, where your guide will speak of the wetlands, its creatures and local history, though the simplest of strolls around the property is a wildlife tour in itself, where dwarf green tree frogs dot the shrubs, and water buffalo watch from the trees.

 Like its sister experience at Bamurru, however, the best way to take it all in at Wildman is on an airboat safari.
 Zoom about the Mary River floodplains in a small boat powered by a huge fan propeller: flocks of magpie geese wheel above, crocs wade past, lily flowers sway, and your guide explains it all in detail.

 Afterwards, you can retreat to the air-conditioned sanctuary of the bar for a cooling drink but the outside deck, complete with infinity pool is the place to be as the sun sets.
 A drink or two here and you’ll be ready for your three-course dinner in the neighbouring restaurant, with an ever-changing menu that always includes local produce (try the fresh barramundi) and traditional elements of bush food and preparation.